Revid AI Alternative

 • One-click direct publishing to TikTok, Instagram, and YouTube from the dashboard; ClipTalk is generate-and-export, not a scheduler/publisher.

-• Podcast-to-video and tweet/LinkedIn-post-to-video ingestion paths that ClipTalk doesn't offer.
+• Face swaps and podcast-to-video ingestion that ClipTalk doesn't offer.

 Who should choose which